 - Access to water lines

-The average home bar is 42-inches high and 24-inches deep.
-Of course you can customize your bar’s size to fit the area that you have available and your preferences.
-Just remember that most bar stools are 30-inches tall, so your bar should not be much lower than 42-inches high,to allow for comfortable seating for your guests.
+When coming up with the design for your bar, keep in mind that the average home bar is 42 inches high and 24 inches deep.
+Of course, you can customize your bar’s size to fit the area that you have available and your preferences.
+Just remember that most bar stools are 30 inches tall, so your bar should not be much lower than 42 inches high, to allow for comfortable seating for your guests.

 You’ll also want to think about the shape that you’d like your bar to be.
-There are several options to consider including L-shaped, horseshoe shaped or rectangular bar designs.
+There are several options to consider, including L-shaped, horseshoe-shaped or straight bar designs.

-If you’re starting your project in an area with a concrete floor, it’s smart and simple to outline your layout on the floor where the bar will be, in chalk.
-If you’re working in an area with finished floors, it is still important to make an outline – you might consider using string or painters tape to protect your flooring.
+If you’re starting your project in an area with a concrete floor, it’s smart and simple to outline your layout on the floor where the bar will be in chalk.
+If you’re working in an area with finished floors, it is still important to make an outline – you’ll want to use string or painter’s tape to protect your flooring.

 Remember that your bar will be three-dimensional.
 The outlines on the floor won’t visually take up as much space as your finished bar will, once height is incorporated.

 Step 3: Choose Design Elements & Materials For Your Bar